EnviroAutomate User Guide

 Understanding Investigation Levels:

-Each level represents a specific contamination concentration
+Each level represents a specific contamination concentration.

-Levels are tied to specific analytes, guidelines, and receptors
+Levels are tied to specific analytes, guidelines, and receptors.

-Different levels may apply to different receptors (children vs. adults)
+Different levels may apply to different receptors (children vs adults).

-Matrix-specific (soil, groundwater, fresh water, air)
+Matrix-specific (soil, groundwater, fresh water, air, and so on).

 Tips for Effective Use